DaRealZeus/Zeus-s-Cops-And-Robbers-SA-MP-/ReadMe.md

 This include adds the following functions -

 ```
+native GetDayName(day); // returns the day of the week in-game
+native CreateBlood(playerid); // Creates a custom blood particle around a player, can be used with "OnPlayerTakeDamage" for visual purposes
 native GivePlayerScore(playerid, score); // Adds score to a particular player
 native SetPlayerMoney(playerid, money); // Resets money of a particular player to a particular amount
 native RemovePlayerWeapon(playerid, weaponid); // Disarms a player of a specific weapon